Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Working Capital Formula

 Working capital is a crucial financial metric representing the difference between a company’s assets and liabilities.
-It is used to measure a company’s short-term liquidity to meet its everyday business expenses.

 The formula for calculating working capital is straightforward: